SecondSonConsulting/Baseline/README.md

 ## Requirements
 - macOS 11 or newer
-- A signed installation PKG for the project.
+- An installation PKG for the project.
 Either the provided PKG or your own.
-- A configuration profile defining what Installomator labels, Packages, or Scripts you wish to run
+- A configuration profile defining what Installomator labels, Packages, and/or Scripts you wish to run

 ## How it Works